brentley/ecsworkshop/content/migration/dockerize_app.md

 ```

 That's it!
 We packaged our application into a container image using Docker and ran it locally.
-This is hugely impactful to our workflow as this image will be no different than the one running in a production environment, with the exception of environment variables determining what database we interact with.
+This is very impactful to our workflow as this image will be no different than the one running in a production environment, adjusting only the environment variables to determine what database we interact with.

 ### Next steps